antarctica/bas-style-kit-docs/site/_core/layout.md

   included="yes"
 %}

-The `.visible-print-block`, `.visible-print-inline` and `.visible-print-inline-block` classes can be used to show content when printing.
+The `.bsk-visible-print-block`, `.bsk-visible-print-inline` and `.bsk-visible-print-inline-block` classes can be used to show content when printing.

-Conversely, the `.hidden-print` class can be used to hide content.
+Conversely, the `.bsk-hidden-print` class can be used to hide content.

 {% include snippets/topic-section-metadata.html
   title="Test cases"